Young ibex in Saint-Gervais

 Mountain wildlife

-Ibex, chamois, deer, roe deer, wild boar…Numerous species take advantage of the ideal environment offered by the generous nature of Saint-Gervais.
-With its varied, well-maintained forests, species such as red deer, roe deer and wild boar find it an ideal environment in which to feed, shelter and reproduce.
+Ibex, chamois, deer, roe deer, wild boar … Many species benefit from the ideal environment offered by the generous nature of Saint-Gervais.
+With its varied, well-maintained forests, species such as red deer, roe deer and wild boar find a suitable environment for feeding, sheltering and breeding.
+Chamois and ibex, on the other hand, prefer open, craggy mountain environments, where their talent for acrobatics on the summits can be fully expressed, between rocky bars and steep slopes!

 Local flora

-Discreet, but very much present in our mountains, several species of Galliformes live side by side and share the different alpine floors of Saint-Gervais Mont-Blanc, from the rhododendron and bilberry-covered ski slopes to the hanging rocks on the Bionnassay moraines, via the valley’s dense, damp forests.
-This rich and varied mountain environment is home to the black grouse, the rock ptarmigan, the Bartavelle partridge and the hazel grouse.
+Discreet, but very much present in our mountains, several species of Galliformes live side by side and share the different alpine floors of Saint-Gervais Mont-Blanc, from the rhododendron and bilberry-covered ski slopes to the rocky outcrops hanging over the Bionnassay moraines, via the valley’s dense, damp forests.
+This rich and varied mountain environment is home to the black grouse, the rock ptarmigan, the bartavelle partridge and the hazel grouse.

 Our top tips for...
 Observing biodiversity in the mountains